Last Updated on March 18, 2021 by Julia Wilson

 - Does the cat take regular parasite control?

-- Have you noticed any changes to behaviour?
+- Have you noticed any changes in behaviour?

 - Any lumps and bumps, if so, where and how long have they been present?